COVID-19 Travel Considerations

 - Illinois Department of Public Health’s travel guidance

-- U.S. Department of State (DOS) Travel Advisories
+- U.S. Department of State (DOS) Travel Advisories and COVID-19 Country Specific Information

 - CDC Travel Health Notices map